LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2agmx_pbs_from_basis_mesh

 ``b2agmx_pbs_from_basis_mesh``    type: ``integer``    default: ``1``
     If pbs\_from\_basis\_mesh.eq.0, the pbs array is computed from values on the actual working mesh (old treatment).
     If pbs\_from\_basis\_mesh.eq.1, the pbs array is computed from values on the (possibly) finer basis mesh from the geometry file and the contributions from each basis cell are added to obtain the value on the working mesh.
     In both cases, mind the value of 'b2news\_area\_fix', which should be also declared in b2ag.dat if the non-default behaviour is wanted.

+.. index:: b2agdr_redef_pbs

+``b2agdr_redef_pbs``    type: ``integer``    default: ``1``
+    When b2agdr\_redef\_pbs.eq.1, geometrical quantities are adjusted so as to ensure that the poloidal flux between two flux surfaces remains constant.

+.. index:: b2mndr_redef_pbs

+``b2mndr_redef_pbs``    type: ``integer``    default: ``0``
+    Obsolete.
+Should use b2agdr\_redef\_pbs instead.

 .. index:: b2agfs_periodic_bc

 ``b2agfs_periodic_bc``    type: ``integer``    default: ``0``
     periodic\_bc - integer.
     periodic\_bc specifies if this is either an island or limiter geometry.
     If periodic\_bc.eq.1 then island/limiter treatment is turned on.
 We differentiate between the two case through nncut: nncut.eq.0 = limiter case
     nncut.ge.1 = island divertor case (there should be nncut islands then) The case periodic\_bc.eq.-1 is used to remove tranverse physics in 1-D cases.
     If periodic\_bc.eq.0 then we have the usual treatment.
 No other values are currently allowed.
 To be used in b2ag.dat.

 .. index:: b2agsi_isymm

 ``b2agsi_isymm``    type: ``integer``    default: ``1``
     isymm - integer.
     isymm specifies the type of symmetry of the geometry: isymm.eq.0 implies a slab geometry, isymm.eq.1.or.isymm.eq.2 imply rotational symmetry about the crx=0 axis, and isymm.eq.3.or.isymm.eq.4 indicate rotational symmetry about the cry=0 axis.
     Other values are not allowed.
     isymm.eq.1.or.isymm.eq.3 mean a toroidal geometry case, i.e. with a toroidal (out-of-plane) magnetic field component. isymm.eq.2.or.isymm.eq.4 mean a cylindrical geometry case, i.e. no toroidal magnetic field component.
 To be used in b2ag.dat.